All Episodes

 The Senate votes today.

-Nobody believes, I think, that any of these four bills are going to be voted on would have stopped any of the mass public shootings, not just during the Obama administration, but over the last couple decades.
+Nobody believes, I think, that any of these four bills that are going to be voted on would have stopped any of the mass public shootings, not just during the Obama administration, but over the last couple decades.

-But if you look since at least nineteen fifty, with just three exceptions, all these mass public shootings keep on occurring in places where we're not allowing the victims to be able to go and defend themselves.
+It's just not the Orlando case, but if you look since at least 1950, with just three exceptions, all these mass public shootings keep on occurring in places where we're not allowing the victims to be able to go and defend themselves.

-We have the statements over and over again from these killers about them trying to find those venues where they know they can kill people without opposition.
+We have the statements over and over again from these killers about them trying to find those venues where they know they can kill people without opposition because they know the sooner that somebody can bring a gun to the scene, the sooner they'll be stopped.

-One, huge congregation, lots of possible victims.
+And he gave two reasons: one, huge congregation, lots of possible victims.

-And two, he had checked and he knew that that church did not allow parishioners to have permanent concealed handguns with them at the church.
+And two, he had checked, and he knew that that church did not allow parishioners to have permanent concealed handguns with them at the church.

 And so he knew that he would be able to have easy targets for a while before the police were able to arrive.

-And and whether it's the Charleston Church shooting from last year or the diary that was released last year from the Aurora Batman movie theater or the Santa Barbara shooting or others, you see the same type of explicit discussion about avoiding places where people with guns might be able to stop these killers.
+And whether it's the Charleston church shooting from last year or the diary that was released last year from the Aurora Batman movie theater or the Santa Barbara shooting or others, you see the same type of explicit discussion about avoiding places where people with guns might be able to stop these killers.

-I mean I mean think about this.
+I mean, think about this.

 Here's a president.

-Now he gave guns to cartels, to drug dealers, to kidnappers in Operation Fast and Furious.
+Now, he gave guns to cartels, to drug dealers, to kidnappers in Operation Fast and Furious.

 He never put GPS tracking devices on any of those guns, which they could have done.

-They gave Mohammed Morsi, the former head of the Muslim Brotherhood after the Arab Spring when he was president of Egypt, they gave him gave him tanks and F-16s and a billion and a half taxpayer dollars.
+They gave Mohamed Morsi, the former head of the Muslim Brotherhood, after the Arab Spring when he was president of Egypt.

 So, you know, they don't want us to have a pistol.

-They don't want us to have a gun and the ability to defend ourselves and add to that they are all defended to the hilt by armed people.
+They don't want us to have a gun and the ability to defend ourselves.

 The president's comment makes no sense.

-I mean, it's it doesn't do you any good to have a gun at home if you can't use it to defend yourself when you're in public.
+I mean, it doesn't do you any good to have a gun at home if you can't use it to defend yourself when you're in public.

 So the number of guns isn't the issue.